Last reviewed January 2018

-The glass-topped tables in the pub looked very attractive, but were not designed to be sat upon the way you might do on a wooden table.
+The glass-topped tables in the pub looked very attractive, but they were not designed to be sat on the way you might do on a wooden table.
 Except of course that somebody inevitably did sit on one, then tried to sue the pub landlord after they were injured and taken to hospital when the table-top broke.

 In court their lawyer claimed the pub should have had notices up warning people not to sit on the tables.
 Fortunately the pub landlord had good public liability insurance which paid for a good lawyer, and the court accepted his argument that the responsibility to take care in such circumstances rested with the customer, not the publican.

 Becoming a pub tenant, be it with one of the big groups such as Enterprise Inns or Punch Taverns - both companies that own thousands of pubs - or with one of the surviving local breweries such as Frederic Robinson in Manchester or Shepherd Neame in Kent, can be one of the cheapest and most convenient ways for any would-be entrepreneur to start their own business.
 A pub tenant might need as little as £20,000 in capital, whereas to buy a franchise with a big-name fast-food outlet, for example, would cost five times as much.

 When taking this route to buying a business, it's important to find out where additional costs and responsibilities lie - whether with the landlord or yourself as tenant.
 For example, some of the ancillary costs such as pub insurance cover will be the same as if you were buying the business freehold.
 And despite some of the burden resting with the people who actually own the pub and supply it with beer, be they pubco or brewer, ultimately this responsibility lies with you.